-- E-file all proposed documents to be signed after the hearing - For letters testamentary or letters of administration with will annexed, e file the following at a minimum: - 1.
+- Email all proposed documents to be signed after the hearing to sheila.cantwell@co.bastrop.tx.us or cynthia.dickey@co.bastrop.tx.us - For letters testamentary or letters of administration with will annexed, email the following at a minimum: - 1.
 Proof of death and other facts - 2.
 Order (with exact title) - 3.
-Oath (with exact title) - For muniment of title, e-file the following at a minimum: - 1.
-Proof of death and other facts (include testimony about no debts; don't use separate oath of no debts) - 2.
-Order (with exact title) - Additional documents are needed for (1) wills that are not self-proved, (2) copies of wills, and (3) wills being probated more than four years after death.
+Oath (with exact title) - For muniment of title, email the following at a minimum: - 1.
+Proof of death and other facts (include testimony about no debts; don't use separate oath of no debts) - Order (with exact title) - Additional documents are needed for (1) wills that are not self-proved, (2) copies of wills, and (3) wills being probated more than four years after death.
 See Estates Code for more information.